Sasune

 Ur is generally a small town of the "everybody knows everybody" sort of way.
 In the remake, numerous townsfolk address Luneth by name and mention Arc.
 The village has three elders: Elder Dahn, Elder Homak and Elder Topapa.
 Of the trio, Topapa gets the lion's share of focus, being the one to talk to the kids/Luneth about their destiny.
 There is also Nina, the boys' adopted mother.

 Despite being the first town, Ur is not totally safe.
-The town has a storeroom in the back that has monsters inside of it.
+The town has a storeroom in the back that has monsters on the route towards it.
 Final Fantasy III occasionally has spots in towns where encounters can happen, although they're not as frequent as the game makes them out to be.

 Ur doesn't have much industry.
 The elders do seem to heed the crystal; An unused sequence for the E3 demo has Topapa send Luneth to investigate the Crystal after the earthquake.
-The town also has a significantly larger shrine compared to other towns.
+The town also has a significantly larger shrine compared to the other crystal locations.
 Perhaps it's a religious town?

 Kazus